~ Dialog ~ Topic 2 ~ House and Home ~ ~ Choose questions ~ Samples are below ~

 I would prefer to live in an apartment.
 The reason is simple.
 I think that I want to have neighbors near me.
 I have always enjoyed my neighbors.
 It makes life more interesting.

 4) Is your home in a convenient location?
 Can you park easily?
 Describe.

-creatures visit me.
-I like it here¡¦ but will someday return to the city.
+I have a small farm that provides income.
+I like it here but will someday return to the city.

 5) Where would your dream home be?
 What would it look like?

 It would be on the highest floor of the highest skyscraper in the world.
 All my needs